Adept (comics)

-Adept (Jelene Anderson) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Adept (Jelene Anderson) is superhero appearing in American comic books published by Marvel Comics.
 The character is usually depicted as member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Adept (Jelene Anderson) was created by writer Peter B. Gillis and artist Brent Anderson and debuted in Strikeforce: Morituri #1 (December 1986).
 The codename "Adept" was introduced in issue #2.
 Adept remained in the regular cast of the book until her death in Strikeforce: Morituri #13.

 The character is distinct through the series as having a very strong religious feeling.
 Together with Blackthorn, Adept was one of the favorite characters of series creator Gillis: "I had a real soft spot for Adept, since she was the first fundamentalist Christian character to be portrayed positively for as long as I can remember".
-Gillis himself defines himself as “about as non-fundamentalist-Christian as you can get".
+Gillis himself defines himself as "about as non-fundamentalist-Christian as you can get".
 Commenting further on the character, Gillis has mentioned that "she really was wonderful, if not easy to write.
 And I think her death came off beautifully".